justinjhendrick/learnxinyminutes-docs/parasail.html.markdown

 func Use_Box(Seed : Univ_Integer) is
    var U_Box : Locked_Box<Univ_Integer> := Create(null);
-   //  Type Inference.
-The type of 'Ran' can be left out because
+   //  The type of 'Ran' can be left out because
    //  it is inferred from the return type of Random::Start var Ran := Random::Start(Seed);